OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 As a result of these assumptions, Metasploit also has to assume that the inbound connection is staged, and send the correct bytes in order when a new connection comes in.
 This means that the handler will, in unison with the stager, do the following:

-* Listen on a given interface:port.
+* Listen on a given address:port.
 * Receive a new connection.
-* Generate a payload based on the configuration (in this case it's the first stage of a Meterpreter payload, and comes in the form of a dynamically patched `metsrv` DLL followed by a configuration block).
+* Generate a payload (in this case it's the first stage of Meterpreter, and comes in the form of a dynamically patched `metsrv` DLL followed by a configuration block).
 * Send a 4-byte block that represents the size of the incoming payload.
-* Send the rest of the payload to the target (this is where you'll see `Sending stage (XXX bytes) to YYY`).
+* Send the payload to the target (this is where you'll see `Sending stage (XXX bytes) to YYY`).
-* Wait for the payload to be executed, then continue on with establishing a valid Meterpreter session, which involves:
+* Wait for the payload to be executed and for the host to reach back out to Metasploit, then continue on with establishing a valid Meterpreter session, which involves:
     * Negotiating SSL on the existing socket.
     * Querying for basic system information.
-    * Asking the target what Meterpreter commands it currently supports (which allows for checks to see which extensions are loaded).
+    * Asking the target which Meterpreter commands it currently supports (which allows for checks to see which extensions are loaded).
     * Loading `stdapi` if it isn't present.
     * Loading `priv` if it isn't present.
     * Doing some other local accounting to track the new session.